Lord-DVD/Lord-DVD/README.md

 <h1 align = "center"> Vatsal Desai </h1>

-Vatsal is an actuarial analyst working in MetLife’s Asset-Liability Management and Risk Reporting functions for its US region.
-He has passed two actuarial exams and he is member of three actuarial bodies, namely SOA, IFoA and IAI.
-He is proficient in Microsoft Excel and R, and has functional experience of Prophet, DCS, SQL, Python, PowerBI and Microsoft Azure Synapse.
-He has done his undergrad in Statistics and he is keen on learning about applications of machine learning in actuarial domain.
+Vatsal is a Statistics and Actuarial Science graduate student at SFU with over one year of corporate work experience.
+He has passed two actuarial exams and is a member of three actuarial bodies: SOA, IFoA and IAI.
+He has done his undergraduate in Statistics and is joining SFU as a TA for two subjects: Intro to Insurance Mathematics and Statistics Workshop.

 <h2 align = "center"> Experiences </h2>

 ### MetLife (Aug 2021 - Present)
-#### Actuarial Analyst - Asset Liability Management
+#### Actuarial Analyst - Asset Modelling Group (ALM)
-+ Optimized a multiple regression-based tool using R to predict the price of Fixed Maturity Assets to better report income in the balance sheet and provide a baseline for reporting income and set new reserves if necessary
++ Optimized a multiple regression-based tool using R to predict the price of Fixed Maturity Assets to better report income in the balance sheet and provide a baseline for reporting income and set new reserves pre-emptively if necessary
 + Identified issues in original datasets and improved model efficiency by 40%, resulting in positive movement of over $119M towards actual value, for which got recognition award in MetLife and presented results to Global Chief Actuary and Appointed Actuary for US ALM
 + Maintained and ran Prophet models for quarterly asset projections for Cash Flow Testing, Loss Recognition Testing, Embedded Value Testing and Ad-hoc sensitivity tests pertaining to NY DFS regulatory requirements
 + Wrote & Improved DCS and Python scripts to automate several processes including but not limited to Cash Flow Projections, updating/ changing Model Point Files, adding post-processing manual changes to Model Point Files and other prophet input tables
-+ Participated in Global Investment Assumption Committee for MetLife in setting asset performance assumptions for structured finances with a primary focus on Private MBS and other structured finance assets such as ABS, RBMS/CMBS, CLOs/CDOs and Agency/Non-Agency CMOs
++ Participated in Global Investment Assumption Committee for MetLife in setting asset performance assumptions for structured finances with a primary focus on CLOs/CDOs and other structured finance assets such as ABS, RBMS/CMBS, Private MBS and Agency/Non-Agency CMOs
-+ Lead the testing of the new ALS based asset projection Prophet model release for MetLife
++ Lead the testing of the new ALS Library-based asset projection Prophet model release for MetLife
-+ Oversaw Azure Synapse based SQL database for data ingestion/upload errors while working as a liaison between actuarial and IT team
++ Oversaw Azure Synapse-based SQL database for data ingestion/upload errors while working as a liaison between actuarial and IT teams

 ### The Sparks Foundation (Jun 2021 - Jul 2021)
 #### Intern - Data Science and Business Analytics